4 Things You Should Know About Colon Cleansing

 These conditions increase the risks of dehydration, acute kidney failure, pancreatitis, bowel perforation, heart failure and infection.

-So make sure you ask your doctor whether colon hydrotherapy is right for you and that it’s recommended for your symptoms.
-Also, be sure the hydrotherapist is certified by the National or Board of Colon Hydrotherapy (NBCH) or International Association of Hydrotherapy (IACH).
+It’s important to make sure you ask your doctor whether colon hydrotherapy is right for you and that it’s recommended for your symptoms.
+A study noted that while there is adequate evidence to re-examine the method, rigorous studies must be performed on their short- and long-term effectiveness.
+Also, be sure the hydrotherapist is certified by the National Board for Colon Hydrotherapy (NBCH) or International Association for Colon Hydrotherapy (IACH).